Your Guide to Homestead Rights in New England

 The $125,000 exemption is only automatic when the home does not declare a homestead exemption with the Registry of Deeds.
 Since the automatic exemption is likely not enough to protect the full property value, most homes declare homestead by filing a "Declaration of Homestead" with the Registry of Deeds.
 When filed, the exemption protects up to $500,000 of the property value per residence, per family.

-Just like in NH, the exemption protects each owner and member of the family residing in the home from attachments and forced sales.
-The MA homestead exemption also gives all members the right to use, occupy and enjoy the home.
+Just like in NH, the exemption protects each owner residing in the home and the owner's spouse from attachments and forced sales.
+In addition, the MA homestead exemption also gives all family members the right to use, occupy and enjoy the house as their principal residence.
 Protection also automatically extends to new spouse and stays with a divorced spouse.

 What does homestead mean in Maine?